Monitoring & Evaluation

 - Demonstrate openness and accountability to investors, communities affected by energy development, social mission NGOs and civil society, consumers, the business community and others who are affected by the activities of the EO system;

-- Earn credibility and encourage adoption of the EO standards through willingness to be open about the results (good or bad) of the EO Certification and market mechanisms system; and
+- Earn credibility and encourage adoption of the EO standards through willingness to be open about the evaluation results; and

 - Contribute to the corporate accountability and sustainable development standards, monitoring, and evaluation communities by making available and actively disseminating the results of the EO M&E program at professional forums and social media platforms (adapted from ISEAL Impacts Code, 2010).

-The M & E Program has been under development since 2012 and is moving into the implementation phase in 2015.
-A complete description of the program’s structure, objectives, and methodology is available in the Public System Report (click to download).
+The M&E Program has been under development since 2012 and is moving into the implementation phase in 2015.
+A complete description of the program’s structure, objectives, and methodology is available in the Public System Report.
 It is anticipated that Equitable Origin will begin reporting on the results of the M & E program in 2016.